-Here are a few of the basics about platinum investing, along with some examples of platinum ETFs to get you started on your research.
-Remember, just like any investment, platinum ETFs should be considered in the larger context of your investment goals and risk tolerance.
+Here are a few of the basics about platinum investing.
+Also, find out some examples of platinum ETFs to get you started on your research.
+Keep in mind that these ETFs should be looked at in the larger context of your goals and risk tolerance.
 This is true with any investment you make.